coryleach/UnityAsync/README.md

 //Start a coroutine from anywhere without a monobehaviour
 //Your coroutine will run on the main thread var task = CoroutineRunner.Start(MyCoroutine());
-//You can await return task which will resume when the coroutine is completed await task;
+//You can await the returned task which will complete when the coroutine is done await task;
 ```